Key-Value Stores (Redis)

 Why Redis is Fast

-Redis processes commands on a single thread in an event loop.
+Redis executes every command on a single thread in an event loop.
 This eliminates lock contention entirely — no mutex overhead, no deadlocks, no context switching between threads per request.
 Network I/O is handled via epoll / kqueue (non-blocking I/O multiplexing), so a single thread serves thousands of clients simultaneously.
+(Redis 6+ optionally uses a small pool of helper threads for socket reads/writes and protocol parsing — io-threads — but command execution itself remains single-threaded, which is what guarantees the per-key serial-order semantics.)

 Client A ──┐